tpunt/PHP7-Reference/README.md

 var_dump(sumOfInts(2, '3', 4.1)); // int(9)
 ```

-To enable strict mode, a single `declare()` directive must be placed at the top
+To enable strict mode, a `declare()` directive must be the first statement of
-of the file.
-This means that the strictness of typing for scalars is configured
+a script.
+The strict mode will apply to the entire script.
+This directive not
-on a per-file basis.
-This directive not only affects the type declarations of
+only affects the type declarations of parameters, but also a function's return
-parameters, but also a function's return type (see [Return Type
-Declarations](#return-type-declarations)), built-in PHP functions, and
+type (see [Return Type Declarations](#return-type-declarations)), built-in PHP
-functions from loaded extensions.
+functions, and functions from loaded extensions.

 If the type-check fails, then a `TypeError` exception (see [Exceptions in the
 Engine](#exceptions-in-the-engine)) is thrown.
 The only leniency present in